VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.1.0 =

+- Add: Hash per second display on the VY256 miner.
+- Add: Console log for miner.

 = 2.0.0 =

 - Fix: VY256 miner has way better hashrate (More of a server side fix)